Thor110/UE2-UE4/README.md

 C:\SGA

+Example directories to enter for SGA-UE4. - "sga-ue4-release.bat"

+C:\GOG Games\Unreal Tournament 2004

+C:\umodel_win32

+C:\ffmpeg

+C:\SGA

+C:\SGAUE4

-Example directories to enter for SWRC.
+Example directories to enter for SWRC-UE2. - "swrc-ue2-release.bat"

 C:\SWRC

+C:\GOG Games\Unreal Tournament 2004

 C:\umodel_win32

+Example directories to enter for SWRC-UE4. - "swrc-ue4-release.bat"

+C:\SWRC

+C:\umodel_win32

+C:\SWRCUE4

-This will setup all of the files appropriately. ( Animations / StaticMeshes still remain to be converted to .fbx!!! )
+This will setup all of the files appropriately. ( Animations / StaticMeshes still remain to be converted to .fbx!!! and or imported into UT2004!!! )

 It will also delete the C:\SGA directory upon completion, so you can just keep or delete the original .7z file ( same goes for Republic Commando, which is why I chose to copy the GameData folder for now )